Laid to rest at the Field of Honour.

 Died: 31st January 1921; age: 31.
 Killed on mounted duty when his horse shied at a tram and bolted, Frederick was pitched against a tram standard, and was killed instantaneously.

-Employed: as a Police Constable – for the Manchester Constabulary.
+Employed: as a Police Constable – for C Division of the Manchester Constabulary.
 Joined April 1920.

 Date of Entry Therein: 13th August 1914.

 Frederick was taken PoW by the Germans, and not released until after the Armistice.

 Rank: Rifleman; Service Number: 7590.

 Regiment: King’s Royal Rifle Corps, 1st Battalion.

 Medals Awarded: Victory, British War & 1914 Star + Clasp.

 Frederick was a year old and living with his parents.

 Frederick William Hines, 34, an Ostler Groom, born Burstall, Suffolk.

 Mary Ann Hines (nee Smith), 30, born Sproughton, Suffolk.